programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 ![Data2.png](../images/geospatial-data-analysis/Data2.png "Data Loaded in R Two")

 Optionally, you can also plot the results to view a map of the shapefiles that you have downloaded.
-This will take some time, especially if you are not filtering the data.
-As such, I simplify the geographic data and plot.
+This could take some time, especially if you are not filtering the data.
 As above, this helps confirm that you are looking at the right geographic areas as only the filtered areas should be drawn:
 ```
 plot(cntyNCG$geometry,axes=TRUE)
 ```